Well-being Breaks

 Well-being breaks are intended to help support day-to-day well-being by providing opportunities to engage in brief, facilitated well-being activities throughout the workday.

-• Sessions are recorded each week and shared with attendees the following week.
+- Sessions are recorded and shared with registrants each week.

 Jin Shin Jyutsu (pronounced jin shin jitsu) is a form of touch therapy that originated in Japan and came to the U.S. in the 1950s.
 Similar to acupressure and reiki, Jin Shin Jyutsu is a complementary and integrative practice that focuses on unblocking stagnant energy pathways in the body by teaching one how to place their hands on certain areas of the body, known as Safety Energy Locks (SELs), to promote healing and balance.
 The practice is a form of self-help that is used to address stress, fatigue, illness, and injury as well as to maintain overall health, harmony, and well-being.